shamy1st/system-design-pastebin/README.md

 * Here, ‘URlHash’ is the URL equivalent of the TinyURL and ‘ContentKey’ is a reference to an external object storing the contents of the paste

 ### Which kind of database should we use?

+* We can segregate our storage layer with one database storing metadata related to each paste, users, etc.
+* while the other storing the paste contents in some object storage (like Amazon S3).
+* This division of data will also allow us to scale them individually.

 ## 7. Low-level Design